michaelhallam123/ParticleMotionTSA/README.md

 ![image](images/path.png)

 Over a long period of time the particle's trajectory is unpredictable.
 However, over a short period of time there is some scope for predicting the particle's motion.
 We assess the performance of several models for predicting the particle's trajectory over a small time period.

+The data analysis is performed using Python, including various data science packages, and written in a Jupyter Notebook.